Retained EU Law / Assimilated Law - Public Dashboard

 Introduction

 Following a review of REUL by the previous government, the dashboard was first published in June 2022 and catalogued 2,417 individual pieces of REUL identified by UK government departments.
-Since then, additional REUL was identified, now amounting to 6,911 individual pieces.
-The dashboard was updated in July 2025 alongside the publication of the fourth Assimilated Law Parliamentary Report and remains a useful resource for tracking the ongoing status of assimilated law.
+Since then, additional REUL was identified, now amounting to 6,925 individual pieces.
+The dashboard was updated in January 2026 alongside the publication of the fifth Assimilated Law Parliamentary Report and remains a useful resource for tracking the ongoing status of assimilated law.

-The government remains committed to reforming assimilated law, where desirable, to foster a pro-business environment through a streamlined regulatory framework that drives growth and supports innovation.
-The reform of assimilated law will also support the delivery of key strategies while maintaining consumer and environmental protections.
-These strategies include the UK’s modern Industrial Strategy, the Trade Strategy, the 10 Year Infrastructure Strategy, and a strategy for Small and Medium-sized Enterprises.
-We will also reform assimilated law in the context of the government's national missions as well as our work to strengthen relationships with the devolved governments to deliver for people across the UK.
-We will continue to be guided by this government’s work to strengthen its new strategic partnership with the EU.
+The Government remains committed to supporting economic growth by reforming assimilated law to create a pro-business environment, foster innovation, and reduce regulatory burdens.
+Looking ahead, the Government will use REUL Act powers (ahead of their expiry in June 2026) and progress reform of assimilated law to ensure regulation creates the conditions for sustainable growth and is aligned with consumer and environmental protections.
+We will also reform assimilated law in the context of the Government's national missions as well as our work with the devolved governments to deliver for people across the UK.
+We will continue to be guided by this Government’s work to strengthen its new strategic partnership with the EU.

 Background